Sheaves of Higher Categories on Generalised Spaces: Abstract

 \section{Abstract}

-We study the extension of higher presheaves on a category $\scC$ to its free cocompletion \smash{$\wC$}.
-Any pretopology on $\scC$ induces a canonical pretopology of generalised coverings on \smash{$\wC$}.
-We show that with respect to these pretopologies the homotopy right Kan extension along the Yoneda embedding \smash{$\scY \colon \scC \to \wC$} maps higher sheaves to higher sheaves.
-Moreover, we show that that this induces an equivalence between sheaves of spaces on $\scC$ and a colimit-preserving sheaves of spaces on $\wC$.
+We study the homotopy right Kan extension of homotopy sheaves on a category to its free cocompletion, i.e.~to its category of presheaves.
+Any pretopology on the original category induces a canonical pretopology of generalised coverings on the free cocompletion.
+We show that with respect to these pretopologies the homotopy right Kan extension along the Yoneda embedding preserves homotopy sheaves valued in (sufficiently nice) simplicial model categories.
+Moreover, we show that this induces an equivalence between sheaves of spaces on the original category and colimit-preserving sheaves of spaces on its free cocompletion.
 We present three applications in geometry and topology: first, we prove that diffeological vector bundles descend along subductions of diffeological spaces.
 Second, we deduce that various flavours of bundle gerbes with connection satisfy $(\infty,2)$-categorical descent.
 Finally, we investigate smooth diffeomorphism actions in smooth bordism-type field theories on a manifold.
 We show how these smooth actions allow us to extract the values of a field theory on any object coherently from its values on generating objects of the bordism category.